ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_device_provision_template.rst

 ntp_sync_interval
 +++++++++++++++++

-- Description: sets the interval in minutes for ntp sync
+- Description: Sets the interval in minutes for ntp sync.

 - Required: False

 ntp_type
 ++++++++

-- Description: enables fortiguard servers or custom servers are the ntp source
+- Description: Enables fortiguard servers or custom servers are the ntp source.

 - Required: False